FlameyFox/FlameyFox/README.md

 - 👋 Hi, I’m @FlameyFox
-- 👀 I’m interested in - UX, Web Design, and aproachable web solutions.
+- 👀 I’m interested in - UX, Web Design, and minimalistic web solutions.
-- 🌱 I’m currently learning - Nuxt.JS, Supabase and Headless CMS
+- 🌱 I’m currently learning - Nuxt.JS, Supabase and Headless CMS's like Contentful and DatoCMS
-- 💞️ I’m looking to collaborate on - A fuzzy project build with NuxtJS and Supabase! 🦊
-- 📫 How to reach me - FlameyFox#8656
+- 📫 How to reach me - contact@flameyfox.com

 <!---
 FlameyFox/FlameyFox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.